Give social networks fake details, advises Whitehall web security official

 But he said that fraudsters gather a lot of personal information "from Google, social networking sites, from email footers, all sorts of places".

-He added that they were "bringing this information together and cross-correlating information and then they are using it against you".'Be cautious'
+He added that they were "bringing this information together and cross-correlating information and then they are using it against you".

 Mr Smith's comments were backed by Lord Erroll, chairman of the Digital Policy Alliance, a not-for-profit policy studies group which claims to speak for industry and charities, who was chairing the panel.
 He said he had always given his date of birth as "1 April 1900".